-Hicks, a Democrat, was the representative for Washington's 6th congressional district from 1965 to 1976.
+Hicks was the representative for Washington’s 6th congressional district and was a Democrat.
+He served from 1965 to 1976.

 Hicks is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hicks sponsored and cosponsored.
 See full analysis methodology.

 Hicks was the primary sponsor of 3 bills that were enacted:

 - H.R.
 11143 (93rd): An Act to provide the authorization for fiscal year 1975 and succeeding fiscal years for the Committee for Purchase of Products and Services of the Blind and ...

 - H.R.
 10255 (93rd): A bill to authorize the disposal of aluminum for the national stockpile, and for other purposes.